-All-suite, boutique hotel in a 16th century palace with large suites, penthouses, and apartments.
-The largest option here, one-bedroom apartments feature two bathrooms, one or two sofa beds, and sleep a maximum of four.
+All-suite, boutique hotel in a 16th-century palace with large rooms, suites, and penthouses.
+The largest options here (one-bedroom premier suites offering 92 or 100 sqm) feature two bathrooms, one or two sofa beds, and sleep a family of 4.
 All rooms include a hideaway kitchenette complete with a dishwasher and coffee maker.
 Many suites add private balconies, rooftop terraces, soaking tubs, or Turkish baths.
 Their decadent breakfast is always a highlight, whether served in the dining room or delivered directly to the suite.

 Ultra-luxe hotel with every detail customizable to guests’ desires, from flower arrangements to spontaneous room amenities.
 Suites are all spacious and exquisitely appointed from studio-sized up to a five-bedroom penthouse with views of the Ponte Vecchio and Arno River.
 Their children’s program features Italian cooking classes, spy games in the Uffizi, and experiments based around Da Vinci’s discoveries.
 Children’s menus are available all day at their Michelin-starred restaurant, Caffe dell’Oro.

-This handsome hotel sits right on the river and offers a wide range of accommodations, from ample family suites to palatial five-bedroom, seven-bathroom suites ideal for large or multigenerational families.
+This handsome hotel sits right on the river and offers a wide range of accommodations, from ample family suites (sleep family of 5) to palatial five-bedroom, seven-bathroom suites ideal for large or multigenerational families.
 Children are well-cared-for through their Very Important Kids program, which offers a trip to the Bargello Museum, hands-on experiments based on Galileo’s and Da Vinci’s works, and pizza-making classes.

 Historic hotel designed by Brunelleschi, with a full service spa, exceptional food, and thoughtful family amenities.
 Suites range from 50 to 200 square meters, all with soaking tubs and signature butler service.
 Their Family Traditions program includes a cookie turndown service, kid-sized robes and slippers, complimentary meals for children, and a connecting room at half price.